rjanapa/rjanapa/Facebook Messenger.md

 Step 1: Functional Requirements, Non-Functional Requirements, Extended Requirements, Design Constraints

 <b>Functional Requirements:</b>

-Messenger should support one-on-one conversations between users.<br>
+1. Messenger should support one-on-one conversations between users.<br>
-Messenger should keep track of the online/offline statuses of its users.<br>
+2. Messenger should keep track of the online/offline statuses of its users.<br>
-Messenger should support the persistent storage of chat history.
+3. Messenger should support the persistent storage of chat history.

 <b>Non-functional Requirements:</b>

-Users should have a real-time chatting experience with minimum latency.<br>
+1. Users should have a real-time chatting experience with minimum latency.<br>
-Our system should be highly consistent; users should see the same chat history on all their devices.<br>
+2. Our system should be highly consistent; users should see the same chat history on all their devices.<br>

 <b>Extended Requirements:</b>

-Group Chats<br>
+1. Group Chats<br>
-Push notifications: Messenger should be able to notify users of new messages when they are offline.
+2. Push notifications: Messenger should be able to notify users of new messages when they are offline.

-<b>Capacity Estimation and Constraints</b>
+Capacity Estimation and Constraints

 Assume 500 million daily active users, and on average, each user sends 40 messages daily; this gives us 20 billion messages per day.

+Storage Estimation:

-<b>Storage Estimation:</b> Assume that, on average, a message is 100 bytes.
+Assume that, on average, a message is 100 bytes.
 So to store all the messages for one day, we would need 2TB of storage.

-<b>20 billion messages * 100 bytes => 2000 GB/day => 2 TB/day</b><br>
+20 billion messages * 100 bytes => 2000 GB/day => 2 TB/day<br>

-<b>To store five years of chat history, we would need 3.6 petabytes of storage.</b><br>
+To store five years of chat history, we would need 3.6 petabytes of storage.<br>

 2 TB * 365 days * 5 years ~= 4000 TB ~= 3.6 PB<br>